akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 @@@ note

-In Graphs it is possible to access the materialized value from inside the stream processing graph.
+In Graphs it is possible to access the materialized value from inside the stream.
 For details see @ref:[Accessing the materialized value inside the Graph](stream-graphs.md#graph-matvalue).

 @@@